5 Things AMH Testing Can (and can’t) Tell You About Your Fertility

 Whether your ovarian reserve is a normal for your age

-If you are not using any hormonal contraception, testing other hormones, like Follicle-Stimulating Hormone (FSH) and oestradiol alongside AMH can also help to build a picture of egg reserve.
+AMH testing will give you insights into whether your ovarian reserve is in line with other healthy people in your age group.
+If you are not using any hormonal contraception, testing other hormones, like follicle-stimulating hormone (FSH) and oestradiol alongside AMH can also help to build a full picture of egg reserve.
 Generally, people with low egg reserves are known to have higher levels of FSH and lower levels of oestradiol.

-Whether you have polycystic ovaries or polycystic ovary syndrome (there’s a difference!)
+Whether you have polycystic ovaries or polycystic ovary syndrome

 AMH testing can also indicate whether you could have polycystic ovaries (PCO).
 PCO is a common reproductive health condition affecting around 30% of reproductive-aged people assigned female-at-birth.
 PCO is benign and does not affect fertility, but it can cause other unwanted symptoms.

-Some people with PCO also have the syndrome that can be associated with it—polycystic ovary syndrome (PCOS), which often presents as symptoms like irregular periods and high testosterone levels.
+Some people with PCO also have the syndrome that can be associated with it—polycystic ovary syndrome (PCOS), which often presents as symptoms like irregular periods and high testosterone levels

 Whether IVF or egg freezing could be right for you